| 20251105 |

 ADMINISTRATIVE EXEMPTION and TRADE, TRAVEL AND

-TOURISM COMMITTEE REPORT relative to the Sixth Amendment to
+TOURISM COMMITTEE REPORT relative to the First Amendment to

 Recommendations for Council action: